edbentley/ts-validate-type/packages/babel-plugin-ts-validate-type/README.md

 ## How?

-validate-ts requires a compile-time plugin to work.
+ts-validate-type requires a compile-time plugin to work.
 Given this example:

 ```ts
 validateType<string>(data);
 ```

-The plugin will add the `<string>` type parameter as a runtime argument (a stringified object of type [`ValidateTsType`](./common/validate-ts-type.ts)), which is then used for validation:
+The plugin will add the `<string>` type parameter as a runtime argument (a stringified object of type [`TsValidateType`](./common/ts-validate-type-type.ts)), which is then used for validation:

 ```ts